TaranVH/2nd-keyboard/README.md

 If all of this just seems like a huge PITA, just buy a Stream Deck instead: https://youtu.be/vhPLhfP1b_s

 NOTE: You do not need a 2nd keyboard to use AutoHotKey.
 Most poeple don't.
 By the time you need to add a 2nd keyboard, you should already be quite familiar with how AutoHotKey works.
 You can probably use your function keys for AHK macros, and if your main keyboard has dedicated macro keys, you can also use those.
+(Assign them to obscure shortcuts like CTRL SHIFT ALT F1, and then, in AutoHotKey, assign that key combo to whatever you want.)

 Basically, don't just add a 2nd keyboard because you think it's cool!
 Make sure you actually need it, because you've run out of space on your main keyboard.